 Kale, Yellow Squash, and Sweet Potato Stew

-As everyone knows, greens are good for you, but with its high calcium content, kale is a standout.
-Its deep green color and elaborately ruffled leaves, contrasted with the yellow of the squash and the orange of the sweet potato, makes this an attractive and nourishing dish for the early autumn harvest.
-Recipe adapted from Vegan Soups and Hearty Stews for All Seasons by Nava Atlas.
+As everyone knows, greens are good for you, and with its high calcium content, kale is a standout.
+In this stew, the deep greens contrasted with the yellow of the squash and the orange of the sweet potato, makes this an attractive and nourishing dish for the autumn harvest.

 Serves: 6 to 8